Lagrangian skeleta of very affine complete intersections: Tailoring

 \begin{proposition} Let $\omega$ be a Kähler form on $M_{\Cs} \cong (\Cs)^n$ coming from a degree $2$ homogeneous toric potential.
 Then for any choice of compatible cut-off functions, there exists a $\beta_0$ such that the hypersurface $H_{s,\beta}$ is a symplectic submanifold of $\left(M_{\Cs},\omega\right)$ for all $\beta>\beta_0$ and $s\in[0,1]$. \end{proposition}

-This is analogous to Proposition 1.7 from \cite{Zhou} and Proposition 4.2 from \cite{Abou}, but with a different class of cut-off functions, so we review the proof that is essentially identical to the one in \cite{Zhou} in order to state a few key lemmas explicitly.
+This is analogous to \cite[Proposition 1.7]{Zhou} and \cite[Proposition 4.2]{Abou}, but with a different class of cut-off functions, so we review the proof that is essentially identical to the one in \cite{Zhou} in order to state a few key lemmas explicitly.

 For future reference, we shall also introduce notation for the modulus of the monomials as $F_{\alpha,s,\beta}(z)\coloneqq|f_{\alpha,s,\beta}(z)|$, $F_{s,\beta}(z)\coloneqq\sum_{\alpha\in A}{F_{\alpha,s,\beta}(z)}$.
-Moreover, we let $h=h_\omega$ be the Hermitian metric induced by $\omega$ (so that $\omega=\Im(h)$ and $g=\Re(\omega)$ is the associated Riemannian metric).
+Moreover, we let $h=h_\omega$ be the Hermitian metric induced by $\omega$ (so that $\omega=\IM(h)$ and $g=\RE(\omega)$ is the associated Riemannian metric).
 Then the following estimates on holomorphic and antiholomorphic parts of the derivative of $f_{s,\beta}(z)$ are instrumental in proving \ref{proposition:isotopy}:

-\begin{lemma} For any choice of $h$-compatible cut-off functions, there exist constants $C_1$, $C_2$, $C_3>0$ such that the following inequalities hold for all $\beta>0$, $s \in [0,1]$ and $z \in H_{s,\beta}$:
+\begin{lemma} For any choice of $h$-compatible cut-off functions, there exist constants $C_1$, $C_2$, $C_3>0$ such that the following inequalities hold for all $\beta>0$, $s \in [0,1]$ and $z \in M_{\Cs}$:

-\end{lemma} \begin{proof} These bounds are precisely the intermediate steps in the proof Proposition 1.7 of \cite{Zhou}, since the estimates used there rely only on the axiomatic properties of compatible cut-off functions rather than the explicit construction of $\chi_{\alpha,\beta,K}$ provided earlier. \end{proof}
+\end{lemma} \begin{proof} These bounds are precisely the intermediate steps in the proof of \cite[Proposition 1.7]{Zhou}, since the estimates used there rely only on the axiomatic properties of compatible cut-off functions rather than the explicit construction of $\chi_{\alpha,\beta,K}$ provided earlier. \end{proof}

 Another ingredient in the proof is a classical result due to Donaldson that relates the above inequalities to properties of symplectic subspaces inside a vector space equipped with a compatible triple: